h1romas4/libymfm.wasm/README.md

 [![](https://raw.githubusercontent.com/h1romas4/libymfm.wasm/main/docs/assets/example-web-01.png)](https://chipstream.netlify.app/)

-Firefox or iOS Safari is recommended.
-Currently, Chromium and other browsers are out of tune (crackings).
+Firefox or Chromium is recommended.
+Currently, Safari does not support SharedArrayBuffer because it is not available.

 Source code: